Beginners Guide to Biohacking

-Other findings may indicate a reduced ability to metabolize and absorb iron, suggesting the adoption of iron supplementation or iron-rich foods to the diet to boost this disadvantage.
+Other findings may indicate a reduced ability to metabolize and absorb iron.
+This suggests that we adopt supplemental iron or iron-rich foods to our diet to boost this disadvantage.

 The list goes on.

 One of the major nutritional techniques biohackers are using is a process called ketosis.
-This is based off the fact that the majority of people (78%) have the APOE3 gene variant that allows us to process fats more efficiently than other sources of energy .
+This is based off the fact that the majority of people (78%) have the APOE3 gene variant.
+This allows us to process fats more efficiently than other sources of energy .

 The basic concept behind ketosis is to change the body’s primary source of fuel from sugar (glucose) to fats (ketones).

-These ketones supply twice as much energy per gram than carbohydrates (37 to 17 kJ respectively), and eliminate the ups and downs in energy levels that come along with a glucose-based system.
+Ketones supply twice as much energy per gram than carbohydrates (37 to 17 kJ respectively).
+They also eliminate the ups and downs in energy levels that come with a glucose-based system.

-When in ketosis, we experience more stable energy levels throughout the day and are better able to manage or avoid our hunger and food cravings.
+When in ketosis, we experience more stable energy levels throughout the day.
+We’re then better able to manage or avoid our hunger and food cravings.

-You can think of it like this: fat burns like coal, long and steadily for many hours, whereas glucose is like jet fuel, it burns very quickly with a lot of energy but doesn’t last long at all.
+You can think of it like this: fat burns like coal, long and steadily for many hours.
+On the other hand, glucose is like jet fuel, it burns quickly and with a lot of energy.
+The downside is the energy produced from sugar doesn’t last long at all.